 I enjoy EVERY postcard I get!!!
 It brightens my day to find your card in my mailbox.
 I know it is a special card sent from You to Me.
 THANK YOU so much!!

 I like when you write something personal on the card.
 Please tell me

 - Or, what makes you feel happy and brings a smile to your face?

 - Or please describe your neighborhood: what do you see when you stand outside in front of your home?

-**** It can be difficult for me to read your postcard ID.
-Please write the ID at the TOP of the card, and along one side.
+**** It can be difficult for me to read your postcard ID because postal machinery in my country prints a bar code on the bottom of each card.
+Please write the ID at the TOP of the card, and maybe even along one side, too.
 Thank you! ****

 My job is doing computer support.
 I have taught classes, and written computer manuals, and helped fix broken computers.
 My husband is a retired school teacher (he taught high school math, and computers, and study skills).
 He is also an award-winning high school wrestling coach.
 We have no children, and that is OK for us.

 * My favorite hobby is riding my motorcycle!

 * I got tired of not finding geocaches so now I am trying a new hobby, Munzee.com!

 * I think rabbits make GREAT pets and they are a true delight to have in the house with us (they are easily trained to use a litter box!).